Home speakers glossary

 A stereo speaker setup is made up of two speakers — one to play the left channel of sound and a second to play the right channel sound.
 Stereo speaker setups are the most common for music listening, since most music is mixed for stereo, as opposed to mono (single-channel) or multi-channel surround recordings.

 A speaker specially designed to reproduce a range of very low frequencies only (the bass).
 The typical range for a subwoofer is about 20-200 Hz.
 A "powered subwoofer" includes a built-in amplifier to drive the speaker.
-See our articles on how to choose a sub and tuning your sub for more info.
+See our article on how to choose a sub for more info.

 Connects a driver's diaphragm to its basket.
 The two most common surround materials are rubber and foam.
 Rubber typically lasts longer than foam, especially in warm, moist climates, but tends to cost more.